Fliplet/fliplet-cli/docs/Context-targeting.md

 ## CSS Class to show content in Fliplet Studio while in edit mode

 Use the `.visible-interact` class to show your content only when is being seen in Fliplet Studio while in edit mode.
-Anywhere else (e.g. preview mode, web apps, iOS and Android apps) the elements will be hid.
+Otherwise, the elements will be hidden (e.g. preview mode, web apps, iOS and Android apps).

 ```html
 <div class="visible-interact">